sergiitk/pagerbeauty/README.md

 4. Drag "IFrame" widget to the board
 5. Copy PagerBeauty URL of your schedule and paste to IFrame URL on DataDog board

+## FAQ
+### How it works?
+PagerBeauty works as a local cache server for PagerDuty schedules.
+It fetches and refreshes PagerDuty schedules in the background using secret PagerDuty API key and makes them available through web interface.
+This is done to protect your secret API key from public exposure.
+This means you'll need to run PagerBeauty as a service.

 ## Contributing
 [Contribution guide](CONTRIBUTING.md) and step-by-step local development instructions.

 The source code of [Pager Beauty](https://github.com/sergiitk/pagerbeauty) is maintained by [@sergiitk](https://github.com/sergiitk).